ChadGaha/nfl_stats/README.md

 4. team_defense_stats.py
 5. nfl_standings.py

-The with 'update' can be used to update the database with data from the present year.
+The scripts with 'update' can be used to update the database with data from the present year.

 nfldb_queries.py contains SQL queries that can be imported for further analysis.